stburke-cmu/burke-samantha-portfolio/final_project_partII.md

 ## To Do
   1. Sources
   l.
-Embed graphics.
+Embed graphics
       * Right now, they are just screenshots.
   1. Polish visualizations
-      *  Fonts, color, titles
+      *  Fonts, color, titles, captions
       *  Include more icons and statistics
   1. Change the "to put it into perspective" graphic.
       * It looks clunky